-The question of why Catholics pray for the dead is one that often troubles non-Catholics and Catholics alike.
-If death is the termination of earthly life, why would we bother to pray for the deceased if their opportunity to repent and turn to Christ has seemingly ended?
+Have you ever wondered why Catholics pray for the dead?
+It's a question that piques the curiosity of both non-Catholics and fellow Catholics alike.
+If death is the end of earthly life, why would we bother to pray for the deceased if their opportunity to repent and turn to Christ has seemingly ended?

 The answer lies in scripture, Catholic tradition and Catholic teaching and belief about a place called purgatory.